What are the Different Types of Power of Attorney?

 Special or Limited Power of Attorney

 A special or limited power of attorney is used on a limited basis for one-time financial or banking transactions, or for the sale of a particular property.
+This type of attorney document grants a special power to the agent, such as the legal authorization to sell property or handle other legal affairs on behalf of the principal.
 This is most often used when the principal is unable to complete the transaction due to prior commitments or illness and wants to appoint an agent to act on their behalf.
 The agent has no other authority to act on behalf of the principal other than what is assigned to them in the limited power of attorney.

 Medical Power of Attorney

 The medical power of attorney grants authority to the agent to take specific control over the healthcare decisions of the principal should they become incapacitated or unable to do so.
+A medical POA, also known as a healthcare power of attorney, allows the designated healthcare agent to make important decisions regarding medical care, medical treatment, and healthcare services, including choices about life support and the use of a feeding tube.
 This usually takes effect upon the consent of the presiding physician and it allows the agent to authorize all medical decisions related to the principal.

 Springing Power of Attorney

 A springing power of attorney becomes effective at a future time and only when a specific event occurs, such as the incapacitation of the principal or a triggering event that occurs while the principal is out of the country and unable to act upon it.
+A springing POA, or springing POAs, are often used in situations where an individual may develop dementia or another condition that impairs decision-making capacity, ensuring that important decisions can still be made on their behalf.
 This type of power of attorney can be durable or non-durable and can encompass any number of affairs the principal wants to assign to the agent.

 Regardless of your circumstances, there is a POA form that can be crafted specifically for your needs.
 This is a valuable tool to assist people with any legal requirement.
 Whether it be assuming control of their affairs because of incapacitation or taking charge of a business deal that a principal cannot attend because of other commitments, the power of attorney form allows people the flexibility and security to know their affairs are being looked after in a responsible manner.